jonmmar/maram-cc-site/dispatch/index.md

 - 🕰️ [Deepening into ε₂ — Memory, Irreversibility, and the Arrow of Constraint](/dispatch/arrow_of_constraint)
   - How memory and the arrow of time emerge from structural necessity.

+- 🧩 The Price of Forgetting — Paradoxes of Memory and Collapse (/dispatch/price_of_forgetting)
+  - Maxwell’s demon.
+Landauer’s principle.
+Black hole information loss.
+This essay revisits the most enduring paradoxes of irreversibility—and shows how each dissolves when memory is seen not as a thing, but as a structural constraint.
+What survives is what cannot be undone.

 - 🌀 [What’s the Difference Between Itness and Itchiness?](/dispatch/itness-vs-itchiness)
   - Some fun with philosophy and definitions.